clearwater/octopress/content/post/2017-04-29-switecx25-quad-driver-support.markdown

 the needle position drifts, which indicates either missed steps, or a counting problem.
 Increasing the inter-step delay from 250ms to 500ms resolved that problem, so most likely I'm exceeding the (low) torque limit during the turnaround.
+I'm not worried about that - once I port the SwitecX25 library I can find a safe set of acceleration parameters to keep it from dropping steps.

 Adapting the SwitecX25 Library
 ------------------------------

 The SwitecX25 library provides an acceleration/deceleration model, and some higher-level control abstractions.
 Importantly, it is asynchronous.
-The caller sets a desired step position and then calls the update method as frequently as possible and the library steps the motor if a step is due.
+The caller sets a desired step position and then calls the `update()` method as frequently as possible and the library manages the scheduling of the steps.

 Once concern I have about supporting the quad driver is the being able to service the pin transitions quickly enough.
-When driving the motor directly we need to update all 4 outputs once per step.
+When driving the motor directly we need to update 4 outputs once per step.
 With the quad driver we need to pulse the f(scx) line low then high once per micro-step, which equates to 8 transitions per full step.
 It may turn out to be difficult hit all of the timing deadlines to drive 4 motors at full speed simultaneously.